ReMVVM/ReMVVM/README.md

 }
 ```

-The biggest advantage is that ViewControllers know nothing about each other.
-They are not connected at all, you can easily change the flow of the application without touching ViewControllers.
+The biggest advantage is that UIViewControllers know nothing about each other.
+They are not connected at all, you can easily change the flow of the application without touching UIViewControllers.

-Summary
+# Summary

-The big advantages of the concept of ReMVVM architecture is great separation between layers.
+The big advantages of the concept of *ReMVVM* architecture is great separation between layers.
 It's clear where to store model data, who and where creates view model and how it's passed to the view.
 It takes the biggest advantages of two different architectures and makes the code readable without introducing any boilerplate.